An Evaluation of Memory Optimization Methods for Training Neural Networks: How good are existing MOMs, really?

-\textbf{Evaluated MOMs.} We list all evaluated MOMs and their combinations in Figure~\ref{fig:case_study_method}.
+\textbf{Evaluated MOMs.} We list all evaluated MOMs and their combinations in \autoref{fig:case_study_method}.
 For the state-of-art activation compressed training, we utilize the ActNN~\cite{chen2021actnn} quantizer, which quantizes each element of the activation layer into four bits.
 For gradient checkpointing on CNNs, we choose DTR~\cite{kirisame2020dynamic}, a greedy online algorithm that evicts activations based on different heuristics when the peak memory exceeds the hardware limit.
-We test mainstream checkpointing policy that checkpoints the input of each transformer block for transformer based models.
-We select the checkpoint first policy for transformer based models because it has the best support across different models and frameworks, thus adopted most widely.
-For swapping, although we are aware of different swapping techniques as described in Section~\ref{sec:related-work}, it is difficult to find an open-source implementation that is not based on simulation and provides good support for tested networks and frameworks.
-Therefore, we implement synchronous swapping in PyTorch ourselves.
-Additionally, we test the combinations of different MOMs as shown in the Figure~\ref{fig:case_study_method}.
+For transformer-based models we use the widely-adopted checkpointing policy that checkpoints the input of each transformer block.
+We implement synchronous swapping in PyTorch ourselves.
+Additionally, we test the combinations of different MOMs as shown in \autoref{fig:case_study_method}.